eklavyamirani/bookmarks-manager/README.md

     1. {Failed.
 Sets the search path in the connection string, which is not correct.}
 12. Add a host name property to postgres.
 This property should come from the dot env file.
     1. Use the specific property for POSTGRES HOST in ENV to get this property.
+13. change this code to use db first entity approach

 ## Setup instructions
 1. Setup the postgres config in .devcontainer/.postgres.env (copy the sample, rename it to .postgres.env and fill in the values)